 Head of History

+Colfe’s History Department lives and breathes History, not least because of its unique link to the Second World War in that the school took a direct hit from a Nazi rocket in 1944 – this captivates and fascinates our young historians.
 The History syllabus at Colfe’s studies some of the most significant events and people in British and World History over the past 2,000 years.
-It aims to inspire a passion for the subject, which will enable pupils to see how the past is being used (or abused) to justify people’s actions in the present.
+It aims to inspire a passion for the subject, which enables our young historians to see how the past is being used- or abused- to justify people’s actions in the present.

 History is the study of people: their hopes and aspirations, their problems and achievements and their expressions and beliefs.
-We investigate key but controversial leaders such as William the Conqueror, King John, Elizabeth I and Winston Churchill.
-This allows pupils to engage in enthusiastic debates about how they should be remembered and investigate events that were influenced by ‘ordinary people’, leaders of protest movements – as well as factors such as religion or the economy.
+As such, we investigate key but controversial leaders such as William the Conqueror, King John, Elizabeth I, Nikita Khrushchev and Winston Churchill.
+This allows pupils to engage in enthusiastic debates about how they should be remembered and investigate events that were influenced by ‘ordinary people’; Year 11 for example grapple with ‘Power and the People’ investigations; how political protest has been influenced by varied factors such as war, religion and the economy over time.

 A-level course details: